Writing in childhood: Inventory Principle

 In this principle, children often inventory items by listing them or naming them.
 This can follow up the form of a list, going downwards in a vertical structure.

 The Sign Principle

 This refers to children's understanding of print representing entities that aren't printed, such as word boundaries and page layout.
 For instance, this can be illustrated by the drawn-out figure of a girl to represent the word girl with different scribbles or letters around the figure.

+Cognitive development in children's writing

+Writing is a complex process, demanding multiple cognitive processes to operate at once.
+The major mental processes include planning, translating, and revising.
+Through the first process of planning, a writer extracts information from their long-term memory to organize and set mental writing goals.
+Long-term memory holds knowledge related to a topic, an intended audience, genre, and general plans to complete a specific writing task.
+Translation refers to the process of turning ideas or thoughts from memory into (written) language.
+The revision process is comparable to editing where the writer evaluates their work for discrepancies and corrects conventional mistakes.

+Metacognition and cognitive control in children’s writing are fundamental processes of effective writing.
+Metacognition is referred to as the conscious regulation and control of cognitive activities, which utilizes possessed knowledge of oneself, the task, and potential strategies.
+Younger writers tend to struggle with coordinating multiple writing processes at once as they rely on the “retrieve-and-write” strategy where ideas recalled from memory are immediately written, without planning or revising.
+This strategy requires less cognitive demand and results in disorganized, incoherent writing.
+As young writers gain more writing experience, their metacognitive control increases allowing them to carry out the writing process more effectively.

 Other kinds of learning in childhood

 Learning handwriting

 Handwriting, defined as the ability to produce legible and quick writing by Dinehart, are closely related to writing in childhood, for developing handwriting skills in early childhood supports the advancement of some writing skills, such as reading and understanding of contextual cues, which might link to later academic success.